The coronavirus domino effect: South Korean tech firms reel as Vietnam links curbed

 “We are having a tough time, because we can’t work there,” said the chief executive of a different supplier to LG, which also declined to be named.

-The company, which makes automation equipment for car navigation systems used by Honda Motor Co, BMW and Hyundai Motor Co and is also based in Gumi, is worried it will have to delay the installation of gear because it can’t send engineers to Vietnam.
+The company, which makes automation equipment for car navigation systems used by Honda Motor Co (7267.T), BMW (BMWG.DE) and Hyundai Motor Co (005380.KS) and is also based in Gumi, is worried it will have to delay the installation of gear because it can’t send engineers to Vietnam.

 “Should the crisis last two and three months, that will cause serious problems,” the CEO said.